open-AIMS/ADRIA.jl/docs/src/architecture/architecture.md

 sub-component holds parameters that define a given adopted intervention strategy/option: how many (and type of) corals are to be seeded, the length of any deployment, the start/end years, and so on.
-The `Criteria` sub-component relates to the preferences for the Multi-Criteria Decision Analysis methods, further detailed in the [MCDA page](TODO).
-For the ADRIA ecosystem model (ADRIAmod), `EnviromentalLayers` relate to the environmental scenarios available for a given simulation (a time series of DHW and Wave stress), itself determined on the loading of data (see [Running scenarios](@ref)).
+The `Criteria` sub-component relates to the preferences for the Multi-Criteria Decision Analysis methods, further detailed in [Dynamic Multi-Criteria Decision Analysis](@ref).
+For the ADRIA ecosystem model
+(ADRIAmod), `EnviromentalLayers` relate to the environmental scenarios available for a given simulation (a time series of DHW and Wave stress), itself determined on the loading of data (see [Running scenarios](@ref)).